gshackles/gregshackles.com/PRIVACY.md

 RPC pings only happen when Ghost is running in the `production` environment.

-### Sharing Buttons

-The default theme which comes with Ghost contains three sharing buttons to [Twitter](http://twitter.com), [Facebook](http://facebook.com), and [Google Plus](http://plus.google.com).
-No resources are loaded from any services, however the buttons do allow visitors to your blog to share your content publicly on these respective networks.

 ### Structured Data

 Ghost outputs basic meta tags to allow rich snippets of your content to be recognised by popular social networks.
 Currently there are 3 supported rich data protocols which are output in `{{ghost_head}}`: